META-1-Official/wMeta1/README.md

   *Make sure the private key you set in .env has at-least 0.1 BNB to deploy the contracts*

+*Withdrawal contract is upgradable*
+*any wallet with role `PRICE_UPDATE_ROLE` can update rates in WIthdrawal contract which will be used to deposit or withdraw wMeta against USDT*
+*Price precision is 8*

 ## Test

 Run `npx hardhat test` to test all smart contracts on local hardhat chain